svermeulen/UniRx/README.md

     .Subscribe(x => Debug.Log(x));
 ```

-UniRx gurantees hot observable(FromEvent/Subject/ReactiveProperty/UnityUI.AsObservable..., there are like event) have unhandled exception durability.
+UniRx guarantees hot observable(FromEvent/Subject/ReactiveProperty/UnityUI.AsObservable..., there are like event) have unhandled exception durability.
 What is it?
 If subscribe in subcribe, does not detach event.

 ```csharp
 button.OnClickAsObservable().Subscribe(_ =>